Garry Moore (mayor): Political career

 In 1989, Moore was elected to the Area Health Board, which can be seen as early predecessors of the District Health Boards.
 Starting in 1992, he served two terms as councillor, before he was elected mayor in the 1998 local body elections.
 He announced that he would not stand for re-election in the 2007 local body elections.
 Former television host Bob Parker succeeded Moore as mayor of Christchurch in October 2007.

-Post politics
+Post-political career

 In 2008 Moore was appointed a board member of the newly amalgamated NZ Transport Agency.
 Post-earthquake, Moore was a strong critic of the government agency Canterbury Earthquake Recovery Authority.

+Moore founded a blog and related speaking group called the Tuesday Club.

+In 2024 Moore experienced a stroke, and as of September 2024 he was recovering well.
+Moore revealed he had experienced a brain seizure and three "mini-strokes" before the major stroke in May.

 Honours and awards

 In 1990, Moore was awarded the New Zealand 1990 Commemoration Medal.
 In the 2008 New Year Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to local-body affairs.